alpertron/calculators/README.md

 ### Running the programs as standalone executables

 The main purpose of compiling the code is to run coverage tests.
-There is a file with the results of running all calculators with different inputs.
+There is a file ``coverage.out.old`` with the results of running all calculators with different inputs.
 After making a change in the code, I run this test again and the output should not be changed.
 When adding a new feature to the calculators, I add the new case to the coverage, and change the results file if the results are correct.
 These tests use the files ``Makefile`` and ``coverage``.

 You can use ``Makefile`` to generate standalone executables.
 Just run ``make clean`` and then ``make``.
-If you want to build only one of the calculators, you can run ``make`` *calculator*, where *calculator* is one the following words:
+If you want to build only one of the calculators, you can run ``make *calculator*``, where *calculator* is one the following words:

 - ``ecm`` (integer factorization)
 - ``gaussian`` (Gaussian integer factorization)